tygamvrelis/oil_lamp/README.md

 > oil_lamp is a repository for the embedded system aboard a DHR gimballed oil lamp that has been modified and augmented into a recording and proprietary playback device.
-The Gimballed Oil Lamp Wave Recording and Playback Device (GOLWRPD: <i>Goldwrapped</i>: Goldie for short) is a cultural apparatus to gather non-cultural information.
+The Gimballed Oil Lamp Wave Recording and Playback Device (GOLWRPD: *Goldwrapped*: Goldie for short) is a cultural apparatus to gather non-cultural information.

+Goldie has two modes:
+* **Recording Mode** (RM)
+* **Playback Mode** (PM)

+The hardware modifications and electronic requirements to support **RM** will be permanent to the host lamp.
+The hardware modifications and electronic requirement to support **PM** need to be able to connect and disconnect from host lamp and **RM** equiptment with minimal effort and trace.